gcfacchi/TomAugspurger.github.io/content/scalable-ml-01.md

 These aren't mutually exclusive or exhaustive, but they should serve as a nice starting point for our discussion.

-## Scaling, with Dask

-To quote the dask docs:

-> Dask is a flexible parallel computing library for analytic computing.

-It may not be immediately obvious why a library for parallel computing should also be great for out-of-core *and* distributed computing.

 ## Don't forget your Statistics

 Statistics is a thing[^*].
 Statisticians have thought a lot about things like